Ephemeron: Uses

 Here, the registry (a third party) will hold onto the association itself which would require manual removal from the registry (instead of automated garbage collection).
 While this problem can always be solved in any given concrete situation by using one of the various weak association types, choosing the 'right' kind of association depends on a variety of factors some of which can change dynamically.

 Ephemerons solve this problem by defining that the 'contents' (value) of an ephemeron will be held strongly until the key is known to be garbage collected.
 From then on, the contents of the ephemeron will be held weakly.
 Therefore, the contents of an ephemeron can become eligible for garbage collection if and only if the key is garbage collectable which is the exact behavior which we would observe for an instance variable of the object.

 History

 Ephemerons were first invented by George Bosworth while he worked at Digitalk.
 They were used as the finalization mechanism in Visual Smalltalk Enterprise.
 Today ephemerons are available in most Smalltalk dialects as well as many other languages with automatic garbage collection.

 Examples of use

 Smalltalk

 Several dialects of Smalltalk include ephemerons as built-in features or as additional packages.
 For example, GNU Smalltalk and Squeak.

 Lua

 Lua does not contain a separate ephemeron construct, but its table data structures may be set to holds its keys, values, or both in a weak fashion.
 If the keys are held weakly, but values are held strongly, the table will act like an ephemeron.
-Lua 5.4 also introduces metatable behavior that helps to construct ephemeron-like data structures.
+Lua 5.2 also introduced metatable behavior that helps to construct ephemeron-like data structures.